Pinafore/nlp-hw/848/hw0/README.md

 ### B. Say hello to QA!
 [50 pts]

-This is a programming assignment where you will code up a very simple rule based QA system that outputs a fixed answer for a given rule.
+This is a programming assignment where you will code up a very simple rule based (and utterly dumb) QA system that outputs a fixed answer for a given rule.

 This will help you get used to submitting QA systems on Gradescopes, make you familiar with leaderboards.